 Hello Bluemix Users,

-The Bluemix Developer Console, an evolution of the Bluemix Mobile Dashboard, will follow a pattern based approach to building cloud native applications.
+Many of you must have used the Bluemix Mobile Dashboard to create mobile projects using starters and then adding various services to get a running application.
+The Bluemix Mobile Dashboard is evolving into a broader developer console to enable not just mobile but cloud native applications.
+The Bluemix Developer Console will follow a pattern based approach to building cloud native applications.
 The patterns will include but not limited to Mobile, Web, BFF( Backend for Frontend ) and Microservices.
 Each pattern will have a set of starters that a developer can use to get started.
-In this blog we will take a look at the BFF Pattern.
+In this blog we will take a look at the Mobile Pattern.

 Try Bluemix Developer Console!